trex-paxos/trex-paxos-jvm/README.md

 The new leader instantaneously send the response message to itself and instantaneously responds which is a massage that includes it's own `highestAccepted`.
 When it gets a majority positive response it computes `max(highestAccepted)` to know all the slots that it must recover.
 It then streams `prepare` messages for the full range of slots.
-These may be buffered into a single network package.

 Intuitively, we can think of the first message as a leader election.
 Hence we call `N` a "ballot number" and we consider the responses to be "votes".
 In a three node cluster a leader only needs to exchange one message to be elected.
 It immediately issues small prepare messages for the full range of slots.
 These may be batched into a single network packet.
+We can recover a range of slots in parallel
+without making a network roundtrip per slot.
+In essence the new leader is asking nodes to retransmit what they know about prior leaders `accept` messages.

 ## Fifth, Durable State Requirements